-So why did I spend early yesterday watching almost TWO HOURS of Richard Dawson clips??
+So why did I spend early yesterday watching almost two hours of Richard Dawson clips??
 Well, it started out as something else before things morphed into a Saturday morning ‘Dawson-thon’.
-A couple weeks ago, after creating that silly video for my niece Sophia (a couple blogs before) I posted it on YouTube with the caption “Once upon a time there was a bored princess & her mildly retarded uncle…” and a day or so after it was online, my sister wrote me and asked “Would you mind changing that?
+A couple weeks ago, after creating that silly video for my niece Sophia (a couple blogs before) I shared it on YouTube with the caption “Once upon a time, there was a bored princess and her mildly retarded uncle…” and my sister wrote me and asked “Would you mind changing that?
 Everytime I see that caption with the word retarded I cringe.”
-Not wanting to offend anyone, I went back & bleeped out the “mildly retarded uncle” portion; but in the days that followed, I couldn’t get this out of my craw.
-Why was it so wrong?

-A short time back, I was telling a couple people I work with about my new neighbor, I said “This African American woman moved into the apartment down the hall from me, I think she just may be the hottest chick I’ve ever seen” and a younger coworker said “Doug!” and I said “what, what?” and she said “Did you have to say African-American?!”
+A short time back, I was telling a couple people at work about an African-American woman who moved into my building, she was one of the sexiest women I'd ever seen.
+A younger coworker said “Did you have to say African-American?!”
 I said “Sorry, should I have said black?
-Afro-American?” and she replied “You shouldn’t have specified her race at all!”
+Afro-American?”

-And just a few weeks ago a gay coworker was showing me his new pinky ring (the guy wears a lot of bling) and I made the mistake of saying “Man, that’s pretty gay”; he let me know right away, it’s a big no-no to use the word gay to describe something that’s “gay stereotypical”.
-Dammit, I feel like Archie Bunker here!
+And just a few weeks ago a gay coworker was showing me his new pinky ring (the man wears a lot of bling) and I made the mistake of saying “That’s pretty gay”; he let me know right away, it’s a big no-no to use the word gay to describe something that’s “gay stereotypical”.

 Okay, okay--so how does this all tie back to Richard Dawson?
 Well, yesterday morning I started a blog about my losing battle with political correctness, and was trying to come up with some examples of what once ‘flew’ in my own lifetime, and wouldn’t get off the ground today, and this old ‘Match Game’ show from the early ‘70s came to mind.
-I couldn’t have been older than 11-12 when it aired but it stuck with me thru the years; I think because of the Batman & Robin reference (I owned about a zillion Batman comics at the time).
+I couldn’t have been older than 11-12 when it aired but it stuck with me thru the years; I think because of the Batman & Robin reference (I owned about a zillion Batman comics at the time this aired).

 Sorry for the long ramble—and sorry to anyone I’ve offended, past, present & future.
-But in all truthfulness, I wish we could all lighten up a bit!
+But in all truthfulness, I wish we could all lighten up a bit.

 And rest in peace, Richard.
 You’ll be missed.